Creating a Net Peering

 • The two Nets must not have overlapping IP ranges.
 Otherwise, the Net peering is in the failed state.

 • A peering connection between two Nets works both ways.
-Therefore, you do not need to create a B-to-A connection if an A-to-B connection is created and accepted.
+If an A-to-B connection is already created and accepted, creating a B-to-A connection is not necessary and would be automatically rejected.

 For more information, see About Net Peerings.